TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Related Work

-\minisection{Large Multimodal Models for Video Understanding} LMMs have been shown to be extremely useful for VideoQA.
-Some methods use supervised or contrastive training to perform video-LMM pretraining \citep{zhao2022lavila, yang2023vid2seq, chen2023vast}, while others adapt existing LMMs and use instruction tuning to adapt them to the video domain~\citep{zhang2023videollama, maaz2023videochatgpt, lin2023videollava}.
-However, recent improvements in LMM capabilities have allowed for many strong approaches for few-shot~\citep{alayrac2022flamingo, wang2022language} and zero-shot VideoQA \citep{yang2022zeroshot, wang2022language}.
-In particular, zero-shot methods such as LLoVi~\citep{zhang2023simple}, use pre-trained LMMs to generate captions for each frame in the video.
-Nevertheless, uniformly sampling frames at random may result in the model missing important visual information and focusing on unimportant frames ~\citep{wu2019multiagent, lei2021more}.
-Recent works such as SeViLA~\citep{yu2023selfchained} addressed this problem by performing parameter-efficient finetuning using captions to identify keyframes~\citep{lu2022lgdn, buch2022revisiting, qian2023locate}, but this requires fine-tuning on specific datasets.
-In contrast to these works, which select all keyframes in a single pass, we introduce a zero-shot, iterative method that repeatedly gathers data from various timestamps until enough information is collected to correctly answer the question.
+\minisection{LMMs for Video Understanding} LMMs have been shown to be extremely useful for VideoQA.
+Some methods use supervised or contrastive training to perform video-LMM pretraining \citep{zhao2023lavila, yang2023vid2seq, chen2024vast}, while others adapt existing LMMs and use instruction tuning to adapt them to the video domain~\citep{zhang2023videollama, maaz2023videochatgpt, lin2023videollava}.
+However, recent improvements in LMM capabilities have allowed for many strong approaches for few-shot~\citep{alayrac2022flamingo, NEURIPS2022_381ceeae} and zero-shot VideoQA \citep{yang2022frozenbilm}.
+In particular, zero-shot methods, such as LLoVi~\citep{zhang2023simple}, use pre-trained LMMs to generate captions for each frame in the video.
+Nevertheless, uniformly sampling frames at random may miss important visual information and focus on unimportant frames ~\citep{Wu_2019_ICCV, lei2021less}.
+Recent works like SeViLA~\citep{yu2023self} addressed this problem by performing parameter-efficient finetuning using captions to identify keyframes~\citep{lu2022lgdn, buch2022revisiting, qian2023locate}, but this requires fine-tuning on specific datasets.
+Unlike these works, which select all keyframes in a single pass, we introduce a novel iterative and modular approach instructed by a planner.